 $60,000 to produce the first season.

-50% of Donations will go to the construction of tiny homes for the 3 homeless individuals filmed for the TV series.
+50% of Donations will go towards the development of the tiny home community.
+3 tiny homes will be constructed for the 3 homeless individuals filmed for the TV series.

 25% of Donations will be managed for the 3 homeless individuals filmed for the TV series, to help attain personal identification, healthcare, medication, public transportation card and the first year of property taxes for the tiny homes.